isdood/WHISPER/README.md

 ## 🔐 Security

 Found a security issue?
-Please report it confidentially to [security@securetext.example.com](mailto:security@securetext.example.com).
+Please report it confidentially to calebjdt@gmail.com & STARWEAVE & I will be sure to patch any vulnerabilities ASAP!

 ## 🌈 Vision